Genaker/nodejento/README.md

 # Concept
 Models are the essence of Sequelize.
 A model is an abstraction that represents a table in your Magento 2,1 database.
-In Sequelize, it is a class that extends Model.
+In Sequelize, is a class that extends Model.

 The model tells Sequelize several things about the entity it represents, such as the name of the table in the database and which columns it has (and their data types).

 A model in Sequelize has a name.
-This name does not have to be the same name of the table it represents in the Magento database.
+This name does not have to be the same name as the table it represents in the Magento database.
 Usually, models have singular names (such as User) while tables have pluralized names (such as Users), although this is fully configurable.

 You can simply tell Sequelize the name of the table directly as well.